gazaskygeeks/bootcamp/playbook/online_presence.md

 - Follow and endorse each other on Github (star liberally), Linkedin and Twitter
 - Contribute to open source projects on Github Contribute to open source learning materials on Github (like ours!)
-Contribute to Linkedin forums and groups
+Contribute to LinkedIn forums and groups